StevenRKerr/personal_website/_posts/2022-01-17-What is vaccine effectiveness.md

 <h4>  Risk ratio </h4>

 Risk ratios are perhaps the most intuitive way  of defining vaccine effectiveness.
 It really is just the probability of a vaccinated person being infected with COVID, divided by the probability of an unvaccinated person being infected with COVID.
-A rate ratio less than one indicates some vaccine effectiveness against infection.
+A risk ratio less than one indicates some vaccine effectiveness against infection.
 This motivates our first definition of vaccine effectiveness,

 $$ \mathrm{VE} = 1-  \mathrm{Risk \; ratio}.$$